sushant91265/NavVis-Code-Challenge-Cloud/server/README.md

 - Similarly enter into the database container and use `psql phone_numbers` to get into the database and use `select * from <table_name>;` to see the data in the database.
 - `\d <table_name>` to see the schema of the table.
 - If you try to run the application without using docker-compose, then alembic generation(under `db` directory) will be needed.
 Please refer to the alembic official documentation for more details. [https://alembic.sqlalchemy.org/en/latest/]
+- Delete `/var` directory in the root directory of the project if you want to start from scratch.